 For conversion of partnership firm to LLP, all the directors are required to obtain a DPIN/ DIN(Director Identification Number) which is a unique number and will be valid for life.

-This form shall be filled with details like
+This form shall be filed with details like

-This form for conversion shall be filled by all the partners of the firm with information like
+This form for conversion shall be filed by all the partners of the firm with information like

-Within 30 days of incorporation of LLP, details of LLP Agreement must be filled in Form 3 which includes the following information:
+Within 30 days of incorporation of LLP, details of LLP Agreement must be filed in Form 3 which includes the following information: